 The next phase of work focused on Castle Street, Duke Street and William Street with a spend of £260,000.
 The third round of the project completed a few reaming units on Duke Street and Castle Street and took a more comprehensive approach to William Street, with a spend of £190,000.

-The next Revitalisation scheme is currently at application stage.
-For further information contact Aisling on 028 71360169 or email email@example.com.
+The next Revitalisation scheme is currently at the application stage.
+For further information contact Lorraine on 028 7136 0169 or email email@example.com.

 “Thanks for your help on the restoration of the units on William Street.
 Both tenants have reported an increase in business and positive feedback from customers since the work has been carried out.
 I also think the streets where this project has been delivered look so much better and inviting and would recommend the project and delivery agents”